About the Course

 Consultation on Teaching Portfolio

 CDTL offers one-to-one consultation to help you develop your teaching portfolio.
-After you have completed the edX online course, you may want to schedule a consultation to further discuss your portfolio writing by contacting Mark Gan at firstname.lastname@example.org.
+After you have completed the self-paced online course, you may want to schedule a consultation to further discuss your portfolio writing by contacting Mark Gan at firstname.lastname@example.org.

 For further information about the teaching portfolio course, please contact: